 But from game-changing figures like Pedro Zamora to shows like Daria, which skewered white suburban normalcy, MTV has undeniably pushed boundaries in a way that is unique from other networks.
 Judging by its current lineup of shows, which include Faking It, Awkward, Teen Wolf, The Shannara Chronicles, MTV Suspect, and Real World: Go Big or Go Home, this push continues.

-Faking It — a teen comedy set in a world where it is cool to be gay — is one of the most LGBT-inclusive shows on television.
-The show has a gay creator, Carter Covington.
+Faking It -- a teen comedy set in a world where it is cool to be gay -- is one of the most LGBT-inclusive shows on television.
+The show has a gay executive producer, Carter Covington.
 Its gay star, Michael J. Willett (pictured below), portrays a gay character, Shane Harvey, which is in itself a small miracle.
 And in addition to having the only intersex character on television, the series, after a nationwide search, also recently added a transgender male character, Noah, who is played by trans actor Elliot Fletcher.

 "I'm a big believer that trans actors need the opportunity to tell their own stories, if at all possible," Covington told The Advocate.
 "I think they bring an authenticity that's really important and essential for the part."

 While Fletcher's identity was important to the casting, it will not figure prominently in the storyline.
 This is intentional, as it fits into the universe of acceptance.
 And as marriage equality is now a reality in the United States, topics like coming out, which were once central themes for LGBT characters, are treated as nonissues in Faking It.

 "The thing about Faking It that is interesting to me is we don't spend that much time on coming-out stories or disclosure stories," Covington said.
 "We want to deal with what happens afterward."